-$S$ is a $n$ by $j$ dimensional vector where $n$ is the number of rows and $j$ is the sum of $k$ and $l$.
-This ensemble representation is used to project the $X_{nm}$ into lower dimensional space.
+Here, $S$ is an $n \times j$ matrix, where $n$ is the number of rows and $j$ is the sum of $k$ and $l$.
+This ensemble representation was then used to project $X_{nm}$ into a lower-dimensional space:

-Here $P$ is the lower dimensional representation of training data and it is further used for training of simple neural network consisting of a hidden layer and an output layer.
-The output of 5 hidden layers $H$ is defined as
+The lower-dimensional representation $P$ was subsequently used to train a feedforward neural network consisting of multiple hidden layers and an output layer.
+The output of the hidden layers $H$ was defined as: